 This category can include objects which have been produced abroad, but which have acquired national importance by association with an important person, location or event.
 The first criterion was originally intended to catch such objects as the 'Alfred jewel' or the manuscript of Gray's Elegy but it is now interpreted in a somewhat wider context to include objects which are of major importance for local history, or which have been part of collections which are of great historical significance, or which are associated with significant historical events, people or places.
-Examples of 'Waverley History' objects have included: the archive of manuscripts relating to the editing of Newton's Principia Mathematica; a pair of paintings by Canaletto entitled 'View of the Grand Walk, Vauxhall Gardens' and 'the Rotunda of Ranelagh House'; a 'jadeite' Neolithic axe-head; a collection of Thomas Hardy typescripts; Benjamin Britten's complete draft score of 'The Young Person's Guide to the Orchestra'; and a copy of the warrant for the execution of Mary Queen of Scots.
+Examples of 'Waverley History' objects have included: the archive of manuscripts relating to the editing of Newton's Principia Mathematica; a pair of paintings by Canaletto entitled 'View of the Grand Walk, Vauxhall Gardens' and 'the Rotunda of Ranelagh House'; a 'jadeite' Neolithic axe-head; a collection of Thomas Hardy typescripts; Benjamin Britten's complete draft score of 'The Young Person's Guide to the Orchestra'; the judge's annotated Penguin paperback copy of D. H. Lawrence's Lady Chatterley's Lover and a copy of the warrant for the execution of Mary Queen of Scots.